qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                       (LGUI)                              (DOWN)

 Remarks.
-For the Minivan _arrow_ hardware layout with arrow cluster, you get this on `BASE`:
+For the Minivan _arrow_ hardware layout with arrow cluster, you get this on ‛Base’:

      (…)
      LSht+_PAD ;:    qQ    jJ    kK    xX    | bB    mM    wW    vV    zZ    RSht+_FUN